thewtex/thesis/introduction/background_and_significance.rst

 intensity, although thrombus generally has better T\ :sub:`1` intensity.
 [Corti2002]_ The gadolinium-based MRI contrast agent P947 MMPs may be a tool for detecting plaque inflammation [Lancelot2008]_.

+Another MRI functional imaging approach is strain imaging.
+The technique used to calculate displacements in MR strain imaging similar to the technique used to calculate blood velocity in phase-contrast magnetic resonance angiography.
+Dephasing that occurs during a bipolar gradient is proportional to the displacements of the tissue.
+Early work studied the porcine aorta and found than when displacements estimated were compared to fiducial markers on the luminal wall, a strain of 10% would have a standard deviation of error of 3.6% [Draney2004]_.
+In a study of *ex-vivo* porcine aortas comparing a control group to renovascular hypertension group, it was found that the Young's Modulus-wall thickness product, derived from MR strain images, differentiated the hypertensive group because of the increassed wall stiffness [Woodrum2009]_.
+Lin et al. used a displacement encoding with stimulated echoes (DENSE) pulse sequence to get the circumferencial strain of the carotid artery [Lin2008]_.
+High temporal resolution is obtained my utilizing steady-state free-precession (SSFP) along with high in-plane resolution, 0.6 mm.
+Good repeatability was seen between acquisitions at 1.5 T and 3 T.  Changes in circumferential strain can even be observed in the aorta of a murine model of atherosclerosis when high field strength MRI is applied [Herold2009]_.

 Nuclear imaging
 ---------------